Principle and Outline

 Under the leadership of the Information Security Subcommittee, the Daigas Group has established a system to enhance its overall information security by deploying managers in charge of promoting information security at core companies of the Daigas Group and organizations in charge of supporting the management of Osaka Gas, and by deploying staff in charge of promoting information security at other organizations and affiliated companies.

-The entire gas industry has been working on security-enhancement measures in line with an action plan meant to strengthen information security regarding important infrastructure, compiled by the National Center of Incident Readiness and Strategy for Cybersecurity (NICS).
-In step with this move, our company has endeavored to enhance information security.
+Moreover, the entire gas industry has been working on security measures in line with the Action Plan on Information Security Measures for Critical Infrastructures, which was compiled by the National Center of Incident Readiness and Strategy for Cybersecurity (NISC).
+Osaka Gas, too, has been striving to strengthen the measures.

-In FY2019, we conducted on-site surveys and checkups regarding information security at group companies, formulated improvement plans for each of these companies, and had them implement suitable measures.
+In FY2020, we conducted on-site surveys and checkups regarding information security at group companies, formulated improvement plans for each of these companies, and had them implement suitable measures.
 Education on information security was also provided to all Daigas Group employees, and employees in charge of IT at each affiliate and organization to improve the information security awareness and skills of each and every employee.
 To enhance employees’ information security awareness and enable them to respond appropriately to security incidents, a drill simulating targeted-type email attacks based on actual cases was conducted, with a total of about 20,000 employees covered by the drill.